Tours and activities

 1. Strolling through artsy Getsemaní

-Take your time for Getsemaní; enjoy the street art and grab a cup of coffee at one of the quaint coffee shops.
+Take your time for Getsemaní; enjoy the street art and grab a coffee at one of the quaint coffee shops.
 A new surprise awaits around every corner.
-Nice streets are the Callejon Augosto (umbrella alley) and the Calle San Andres, the alley with the little flags.
+Fun streets include Callejon Augosto (umbrella alley) and Calle San Andres, the alley with the little flags.

 2. Evening people-watching at Plaza de Trinidad

 Plaza de Trinidad in Getsemaní is not a tourist square with expensive terraces.
-The charm here is precisely to buy a beer and drink it on the steps in front of the church.
+Instead, the charm here is to buy a beer and drink it on the steps in front of the church.
 There comes a nice mix of locals and tourists.
-Especially on weekends, it’s fun with music, dancers and street food.
+Especially on the weekends, it is cozy with music, dancers and street food.

 (Photo: © Lori Newman Flickr)